total-typescript/total-typescript-book/book-content/book.md

 ### Warnings Close to the Source of the Problem

-When it’s choosing where to draw the red squiggly line, TypeScript will try to do it as close to the source of the problem as possible.
+When it's choosing where to draw the red squiggly line, TypeScript will try to do it as close to the source of the problem as possible.

-Let’s take a look at an example.
+Let's take a look at an example.

 ```typescript
 type Album = {